Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • road speed limiters;

-• mastic with anti-corrosion properties and other products of the construction industry.
+• mastics with anti-corrosion properties and other products of the construction industry.

 A set of equipment for rubber processing is capable of processing up to three tons of waste per hour.
-An imported mini-factory of this type costs about 25 million rubles.
+An imported mini-plant of this type costs about 25 million rubles.

-It should be noted that all processing enterprises have approximately the same set of components.
-The differences are mainly in the degree of their power and the level of process automation.
-The MSW processing plant includes the following equipment:
+It should be noted that all processing enterprises have approximately a similar set of components.
+The differences lie mainly in the degree of their power and the level of automation of the process.
+The solid waste processing plant includes the following equipment:

 • receiving conveyor;